MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

 						     class="ecommerce">
 						<br>
 						<p class="text-faded" class="text-justify">
                            C2G E-Commerce refers to the consumer-to-government business model.
-This type of e-commerce bridges the gap between the citizens and the government.
+This type of E-commerce bridges the gap between the citizens and the government.
 C2G e-commerce makes transactions with the government more accessible and convenient.
-An example of this is paying electricity bills through  e-commerce platforms like G-Cash.
+An example of this is paying electricity bills through  E-commerce platforms like G-Cash.
 							</p>

 		</div>